Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-Panang curry paste serves as the foundation for both Panang and red curries.
-Making it at home offers a more authentic experience compared to purchasing a store-bought version.
+Panang curry paste serves as an important component for both Panang and red curries.
+Preparing it at home provides a more authentic culinary experience compared to purchasing the store-bought version.

-By using a variety of spices, roots, and chilies, you create a delicious medley of flavors.
-Panang curry is milder and slightly sweeter than Thai red curry paste, but it is incredibly flavorful.
+By incorporating a range of spices, roots, and chilies, one can create a rich and complex flavor profile.
+Notably, Panang curry is characterized by its milder taste and slightly sweeter profile in comparison to Thai red curry paste, while still offering remarkable flavor depth.

-The two ingredients that distinguish Panang curry from Thai red curry are peanuts and kaffir lime zest.
-One of the best aspects of making Panang curry paste at home is that you have control over the heat level.
-You can choose the types of chilies used and adjust the quantity to suit your taste.
-If you prefer a spicier Panang curry, simply add more dried red chilies.
+The two distinct ingredients that set Panang curry apart from Thai red curry are peanuts and kaffir lime zest.
+A significant advantage of preparing Panang curry paste at home is the ability to control the heat level.
+The choice of chilies and their quantities can be adjusted according to individual preferences.
+For those who favor a spicier variant of Panang curry, increasing the amount of dried red chilies is recommended.

 Cumin, Coriander, Nutmeg and Brown sugar.
 Dried red chilies, Garlic cloves, Lemongrass stalks, Galangal root, Shrimp paste Shallots.

 The rich blend of spices creates a flavourful dish.
 The warm and earthy notes of cumin and coriander complement each other.
-The dried red chilies add a gentle heat, whilst the lemongrass provides a slight citrus and peppery flavour.
+The lemongrass provides a slight citrus and peppery flavour.
 Shrimp paste adds umami and increases the dish’s complexity.

 Dried red chilies need to be de-seeded before use.
 While this task may seem straightforward, it’s important to note that chilies have a phytochemical, capsaicin, which can irritate the nerve endings on your fingertips.
 This can lead to a burning sensation that lasts for hours unless you wear gloves when handling them.